-A person (individual or legal entity) that began farming for the first time after June 1, must sign the applicable conservation compliance certification statement to be eligible for this one-time exception.
-The conservation compliance certification statement must be signed by the earliest applicable ARD or date of purchase for LGM and LRP policies (the earliest for all their FCIC policies insured nationwide during the reinsurance year for which insurable acreage will be reported or livestock coverage will be purchased), except for transferees who are the beneficiaries of a Transfer of Coverage and Right to Indemnity or because of death, disappearance, or determined judicially incompetent, in which case the applicable conservation compliance certification statement must be completed by the transferee not later than 60 days after the transfer occurred.
+A person (individual or legal entity) who meets the exception criteria must sign the applicable conservation compliance certification statement to be eligible for this one-time exception.
+The conservation compliance certification statement must be signed by the later of the premium billing date or 60 days after a transfer is approved for transferees who are the beneficiaries of a Transfer of Coverage and Right to Indemnity or because of death, disappearance, or determined judicially incompetent.